Key takeaways

 How does a piggyback mortgage work?

 In an 80/10/10 mortgage set-up, the first mortgage is for 80 percent of the property’s value, and the second piggybacking one is for 10 percent.
 The remaining 10 represents the 10 percent down payment that you contribute to the home purchase.
-(Hey, even with a piggy, you have to come up with some cash).

 The 80/10/10 is a common piggyback structure, but it’s not the only one.
 Lenders also sometimes offer an 80/15/5 arrangement, says Greg McBride, CFA, chief financial analyst at Bankrate, which shrinks your down-payment obligation to just 5 percent.
+For instance, with a $400,000 loan, an 80/10/10 would involve a mortgage of $320,000, a second mortgage of $40,000 and a down payment of $40,000.
+Switch to an 80/15/5, and the second mortgage would be for $60,000, and the down payment falls to $20,000.

 Types of piggyback mortgages

-There are various types of piggyback loans, some of which you’re likely to have heard of before.
+There are various types of piggyback loans, some of which you’re likely to have heard of before:

-• Home equity loan: Home equity loans are a lump sum loan that typically allows existing homeowners to tap into equity they’ve built up in their home.
+• Home equity loan: Home equity loans are a lump sum loan that typically allows existing homeowners to tap into the equity they’ve built up in their home.
 Equity is the amount of your home that you own outright, free and clear of any mortgage loan balance.
-In the case of a piggyback mortgage, the home equity loan is made at the same time as the mortgage loan you’re taking to purchase a home.
+In the case of a piggyback mortgage, the home equity loan is made at the same time as the mortgage you’re taking to purchase a home.
 The home equity loan becomes a second mortgage — piggybacking onto the first one — and the funds are used to cover a portion of the home purchase.

-Pros and cons of 80/10/10 mortgage
+Pros and cons of 80/10/10 mortgages

 Pros of 80/10/10 mortgages